zidarsk8/ggrc-core/PULL_REQUEST_TEMPLATE.md

 # Issue description

-*Explain the issue your changes solve.*
+*Explain the issue that the changes in the pull request solve.*

-# Steps to reproduce
+# Steps to test the changes

-*Include steps to reproduce the issue (if applicable).*
+*Include steps to test or reproduce (in case of a bugfix) the changes in the pull request.
+This section should help the reviewer verify your changes.*

 # Solution description

-*Briefly explain the solution or add a link to the technical design document (this will help the reviewer confirm the code does what you intend).*
+*Briefly explain the solution or add a link to the technical design document (this will help the reviewer confirm the code does what you intend).
+Feel free to also mention alternative approaches that didn't work out.*

 # Sanity checklist